sarptandoven/enginuity/README.md

-# Enginunity - AI-Powered Coding Education
+# Enginuity - AI-Powered Coding Education

-Enginunity is a modern platform that helps you learn coding through personalized AI-powered projects and guidance.
-Unlike traditional coding platforms, Enginunity adapts to your goals and creates custom learning experiences that match your aspirations.
+Enginuity is a modern platform that helps you learn coding through personalized AI-powered projects and guidance.
+Unlike traditional coding platforms, Enginuity adapts to your goals and creates custom learning experiences that match your aspirations.

 ## Features